omer-faruq/WeatherLockscreen/README.md

 To avoid having partially translated display modes, you can toggle the translation on/off on the settings.

-Currently, I do not plan to translate the settings menu.
 If someone knows, how to properly implement localization and wants to support the plugin, I would welcome a PR. \
 Personally, I am happy that (some of) the lockscreens support several languages.

 <details>